blaylockbk/learn_fortran/README.md

 </div>

-This is Brian's sandbox for learning Fortran using **VS Code**.
-My goal to that this environment will work on both Linux and Windows.
+So you want to learn Fortran.
+Well, so do I. This is Brian's sandbox for learning Fortran using **VS Code**.

+My goal is that this learning environment will work on both Linux and Windows using software available on conda-forge.

 ## Set up